-aliljoy started life as the personal blog space of a good friend of mine, Yaz, where she discussed her thoughts on love, life and society.
+aliljoy started life as the personal blog space, where a friend of mine discussed her thoughts on love, life and society.
 In 2013, she inspired her friends to start writing for the site and relaunched aliljoy as a collective.
 Number one on the list is spreading joy whilst tackling real issues, and finding the treasure in the trial.
-Yaz recruited me in December 2013 and I have been writing for aliljoy ever since.
+She recruited me in December 2013 and I have been writing for aliljoy ever since.

 Here’s a little look at the pieces of joy I’ve shared recently: